BDC Hamburger Icon

 Benefits of organic social media marketing

-• It is free: OK, it’s not totally free as organic social media marketing will still cost you time.
-However, organic social media marketing is cheaper than its paid counterpart in terms of ad dollars.
+• It’s free: OK, it’s not totally free; organic social media marketing will still cost you time.
+However, it’s significantly cheaper than its paid counterpart in terms of ad dollars and can help you dramatically improve your business’s social media presence when done right.
 This is notable for businesses with a limited budget and those without a team to effectively manage paid campaigns.

-• It builds your brand’s authentic reputation: Organic social media posts help build a brand’s online reputation over the long term.
+• Builds your brand’s authentic reputation: Organic social media posts help build a brand’s online reputation over the long term.
 You can post less salesy and more entertaining content to keep your audience engaged.
-Since many consumers view organic content as more trustworthy than paid posts, it’s a great way to build credibility, strengthen your brand reputation and improve brand awareness.
+Many consumers view organic content as more trustworthy than paid posts.
+So, it’s a great way to build credibility, strengthen your brand reputation and improve brand awareness.

-• It allows you to engage directly with consumers: Social media is a direct line to your customers and is a great way to personally interact with them.
+• Allows you to engage directly with consumers: Social media is a direct line to your customers and is a great way to personally interact with them.
 Answering questions and responding to or sharing feedback are effective ways to communicate with consumers, resolve concerns and build trust.

 Did You Know?Did you know